IceCreamYou/Canvas-Sprite-Animations/README.md

     // Draw the sprite.
 You should do this every time you repaint the canvas.
     // Frames update automatically.
     // var context = document.getElementById('canvas').getContext('2d');
-    context.drawLoadedImage(sprite, 100, 100); // x and y position on canvas
+    sprite.draw(context, 100, 100); // x and y position on canvas

 There are many more options you can use for finer-grained control, including using multiple animation sequences on one sprite sheet.
-See index.html for a full example.
+See index.html for a full example of using a SpriteMap.

 API
 ---

 sprite.js is very heavily documented and you should refer to it for a complete explanation of what all the features do and how to use them.
-Below is a brief summary of available functionality.
+Below is a summary of available functionality.

 ### Sprites